ICOnator/ICOnator-backend/README.md

 ### RabbitMQ (AMQP 0.9.2 protocol)

 All the applications interact with AMQP protocol and require a message broker running.
+For developing localy, an message queue is started automatically.
+In the "dev" and "prod" profile, no message queue is started automatically, and needs to be started manually:

 The easiest way to bootstrap a message broker is to use RabbitMQ using docker.
 Execute the following: